Understanding Osgood-Schlatter Disease: Anatomy

 A Knee with Osgood-Schlatter Disease

 When your leg moves, the thigh muscle pulls the kneecap.
 Next, the kneecap pulls a tough band of connective tissue.
 This tissue then pulls on a bony lump at the top of your shinbone.
 In some kids, all that pulling can cause Osgood-Schlatter disease.
+This causes pain and often swelling on the front of the knee.
+The symptoms may limit your activities.
 This is because the pulling occurs in an area of the bone that’s still growing.
 As a rule, growing parts of a bone are weaker than other parts.
 This makes the growing area more likely to get injured.